kevinCefalu/obsidian-azdo-sync/readme.md

 - Adds a command "Open Sample Modal" which opens a Modal.
 - Adds a plugin setting tab to the settings page.
 - Registers a global click event and output 'click' to the console.
-- Registers a global interval which logs 'setInterval' to the console.
+- Registers a global interval which logs `setInterval` to the console.

 ## First time developing plugins?